J0hm/ChiEngine/README.md

 	- Figure out how to extract and use games from this dataset

 ### GUI:
-	- Communication with common chess GUIs
+	- Communication with common chess GUIs via the UCI protocol

 ### Important links:
 - [Cassiabase Dataset](http://caissabase.co.uk/)